 Most plants nowadays are hybrids, with varying amounts of sativa, indica and/or ruderalis.
 No two hybrids exhibit identical characteristics, and they have unique environmental requirements.

 What else do you need to consider?

-As you explore Homegrown’s huge range of cannabis seeds, you’ll discover there are different seeds for different needs.
+As you learn how to buy marijuana seeds and explore Homegrown’s huge range of strains, you’ll discover there are different seeds for different needs.